lavu-create/Clario/README.md

 ## 🔐 Auth Flow

-1. Users sign up with email and password
+1. User signs up with email + password.
-2. Passwords are securely hashed using `bcrypt`
+2. Password is hashed securely using bcrypt.
-3. On login, a JWT token is issued
+3. On login, a JWT token is issued.
-4. Protected routes require valid token
+4. Protected routes require a valid token.
-5. Token stored in `localStorage` for session persistence
+5. Token is stored in localStorage for session persistence.

 ---

-## 📊 Data Visualization (by Vaishnavi)
+## 📊 Data Visualization

 Interactive charts to display: